 Sticky rice cake is a must during CNY.
 The reason for this is because the Mandarin pronunciation for sticky rice cake is nian gao (年糕), which also sounds like “every year higher” (meaning more and more success every year).

 Sticky rice cake is a sweet “cake” made with sticky rice layered with red bean paste and/or date paste.
-My grandma likes to spruce hers up with chestnuts, cashews, and chocolate.
-I know the picture doesn’t look like anything (and maybe even a little gross), but it’s really good!
+My grandma likes to spruce hers up with dates, chestnuts, and chocolate.
+I know the picture doesn’t look like anything, but it’s really good!

 5th day of Chinese New Year

 This day is known as po wu (破五), which literally means “break five”.
 The “break” means that the many bad luck taboos break on this day.
 This is another important day for family gatherings and feasts.
 So my aunt’s sisters’ families came over for the day.